© Crown copyright 2021

 In this example, the conveyance plan has been hand drawn and is not to any stated scale.
 There is a small amount of surrounding detail but the poor verbal description and the lack of north point does not allow the land to be easily reconciled with the Ordnance Survey map.
 As for defining the land, there is particular doubt over the extent conveyed in those areas where the red edging lies close to but away from the underlying plan detail.

 If this was the only plan available on first registration we may ask for an additional plan to be lodged.
-The additional plan would not need to be signed by the parties and we will treat the plan as though it was attached to the application form.
+The additional plan would need to be signed by the applicant and we will treat the plan as though it was attached to the application form.
 The new plan would allow us to identify the extent and location of the land more precisely.

 10. E-lodgement of plans